MidCoard/TSMS_Filesystem/README.md

 For the folder, the following information is stored(we consider this part of the header as the content-definition-block):

-- the folder blocks (8 bytes each)
+- the file/folder blocks (8 bytes each)

 The max size of the name makes sure that the definition-block size is no more than 272 bytes.
 We define the size of the single header block as 512 bytes to make sure we can store the whole definition-block in the first header block.